surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/532dd8b61e94d1e08fe0b89afa6a5961336e8ad2/images/sql_ru.png)

-- You can directly write the SQL query from scratch and run it make sure the dialects used in SQL runner should match the database dialects.
+- You can directly write the SQL query from scratch and run it but you need to make sure the dialects used in SQL runner should match the database dialects or,

 - You can also create SQL query in analysis section.